Do you think there are a few Benefits of Losing Weight?

 When we eat more calories than we burn, our bodies store this extra energy as fat.
 While a few extra pounds may not seem like a big deal, they can increase your chances of having high blood pressure and high blood sugar.
 These conditions may lead to serious health problems, including heart disease, stroke, type 2 diabetes, and certain cancers.

-Factors that may contribute to weight gain among adults and youth include genes, eating habits, physical inactivity, TV, computer, phone, and other screen time, sleep habits, medical conditions or medications, and where and how people live, including their access to healthy foods and safe places to be active.
+Factors that may contribute to weight gain among adults and youth include genes, eating habits, and physical inactivity.
+TV, computer, phone, and other screen time, sleep habits, medical conditions or medications, and where and how people live, including their access to healthy foods and safe places to be active.

 For more information on the causes and health consequences of overweight and obesity, please visit NIDDK’s webpages on Understanding Adult Overweight and Obesity.

-Step 4: What we can do about it.
-Now we know of the health implications and what’s in it for us if we lose weight and we’re ready for the really important part – what we can do about it?
+Now we know of the health implications and what’s in it for us if we lose weight and we’re ready for the really important part – what can we do about it?

 Healthy behaviors include a healthy diet pattern and regular physical activity.
 Energy balance of the number of calories consumed from foods and beverages with the number of calories your body uses for activity plays a role in preventing excess weight gain.5,6